All 5 Of Rory McIlroy’s Major Wins… Including The Career Grand Slam

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-McIlroy then carried that form straight into the final round later that day, with his best of the lot – 66, to win by a record eight shots (bettering Jack Nicklaus’ seven-shot win in 1980).
-That included a 20-foot birdie putt on the final hole, confirming that McIlroy was a man for the big occasion, and taking him to World No.1 for the third time that year.
+He then carried that form into the final round later that day, carding a 66 to win by a record eight shots (bettering Jack Nicklaus’ seven-shot win in 1980).
+That included a 20-foot birdie putt on the final hole, confirming that McIlroy was a man for the big occasion and handing him the Wanamaker Trophy.

-A relatively subdued Major year in 2013, where McIlroy’s best performance was a tie for eighth in defence of his PGA Championship title, gave way to fireworks in 2014.
-Once again, McIlroy’s opening performances in that year’s Majors didn’t really hint at what was to come, with a tie for eighth at Augusta National and a tie for 23rd in the US Open at Pinehurst No.2.
+Once again, McIlroy’s opening performances in that year’s Majors didn’t really hint at what was to come, with a T8 at Augusta National and a T23 in the US Open at Pinehurst No.2.

-That July, though, McIlroy put his mark on the Open at Royal Liverpool from the start.
-He had a one-shot lead going into the second round and never looked back, extending it to four shots over Dustin Johnson by the end of the second day.
-That grew to a six-shot lead over Rickie Fowler going into the final round, where a 71 was enough for McIlroy to win by two and claim the coveted Claret Jug.
+That all changed in July, when McIlroy stamped his authority on The Open at Royal Liverpool from the start.
+He had a one-shot lead going into the second round and never looked back, extending it to four over Dustin Johnson by the end of the second day.
+That became six over Rickie Fowler going into the final round, where a 71 was enough for McIlroy to win by two and claim the Claret Jug.

-However, closing rounds of 67 and 68 to add to an equally consistent first two days saw him clinch the Wanamaker Trophy for the second time with a one-shot victory over Phil Mickelson.
-After the tournament, five-time PGA Championship winner Nicklaus said: "Rory is an unbelievable talent.
+McIlroy then carded rounds of 67 and 68 to win the title for the second time, with Phil Mickelson runner-up and one behind.
+After the tournament, five-time PGA Championship winner, Jack Nicklaus had seen enough - he was convinced Rory was heading for true greatness, saying: "Rory is an unbelievable talent.
 I think Rory has an opportunity to win 15 or 20 Majors or whatever he wants to do if he wants to keep playing.”

 Mike has over 25 years of experience in journalism, including writing on a range of sports throughout that time, such as golf, football and cricket.
 Now a freelance staff writer for Golf Monthly, he is dedicated to covering the game's most newsworthy stories.